aleksey-ka/OpenAP-AstroPhotography/README.md

 # OpenAP-AstroPhotography
-Open astrophotography capture (for now only ZWO cameras and filter wheels are supported and a DIY focuser)
+Open astrophotography capture (for now only ZWO hardware (cameras, filter wheels, and focuser) and a DIY focuser are supported)

 ![Sample](sample.jpg)